mwhittington21/flux-ecr-example/README.md

 The Dockerfile is provided for convenience but the one already used in the manifest should work fine.

-## Limitations

-Right now this will only allow you to auth to an ECR registry.
-You would need to edit the script to accept mounted in secrets and possibly use `jq` to stitch them all together if you wanted flux to auth to multiple different registries at once.
-This is just a proof of concept.
+## Multiple docker registry support

+You can also get support for ECR in combination with other docker registries.
+To do this, edit the `flux-with-secrets-deployment.yaml` file as you would for the basic usage, change the references to `example-docker-pull-secret` to instead point to a secret in the namespace flux is running in.
+The secret should be of type `kubernetes.io/dockercfg`.
+Anything created for use with a serviceAccount will work.

+Apply the `flux-with-secrets-deployment.yaml` manifest and it will use jq to combine all of the docker auth json together into one file, which flux will then use for auth.